Just Keep Swimming: Structure, Movement, and Light Interactions of Unicellular Green Algae

 At the microscopic level of Chlamydomonas cilia, the surrounding fluid viscosity poses a greater resistance than the forces required to surpass the inertia of both the cell and its adjacent fluid (Bray, 2000).
 Due to the properties of motion in viscous environments, the waveform needs to be unbalanced relative to the axis perpendicular to the swimming direction.
 If the power and recovery strokes of the Chlamydomonas cell were perfect reflections of each other, then the cell would not move forward.
 Similarly, during photo shock, the cell would not retreat if the waveform did not travel from the base to the tip of the cilium.

-The Reynolds number is a dimensionless quantity used in to predict the flow regime of a fluid, especially the transition between laminar and turbulent flow.
+The Reynolds number is a dimensionless quantity used in fluid mechanics to predict the flow regime of a fluid, especially the transition between laminar and turbulent flow.
 It represents the ratio of inertial forces to viscous forces and describes the relative importance of these two types of forces for given flow conditions.
 It is defined as:

 In the equation, ρ is the fluid density (in kg/m3), u is the fluid velocity (in m/s), L is a characteristic linear dimension (in m) — often the diameter of a pipe for pipe flow, and μ is the dynamic viscosity of the fluid (in Pa·s or N·s/m2).
 In cilia, the Reynolds number typically falls between 10-5 and 10-3; this range of values is extremely low.
 Therefore, the flow around cilia is considered laminar, and viscous forces dominate over inertial forces in the fluid flow around the cilia.
 This makes it possible to use the resistive force theory to model the viscous forces acting on the cilium, wherein the force directly corresponds with velocity, as shown in Figure 6.